 The Roof of Le Printemps

 Rooftop delights are always fascinating and romantic.
-But not all people know that on top of Le Printemps which is a huge department famous to every Parisian and to fashion conscious travelers to Paris, that there is a rooftop Cafe.
-It is one of the best kept secrets in Paris.
+On top of Le Printemps, a huge department store famous for its fashion, there is a stunning rooftop terrace and restaurant called Perruche.
+It is one of the best-kept secrets in Paris!

 Galeries Lafayette Rooftop

-The Galeries Lafayette Rooftop is another best kept rooftop secret of Paris.
-Galeries Lafayette is a well known department store which dates back to 1912.
-But go up to the top where there are several restaurants, bars and coffee shops for you to unwind and take in the southern side beauty of Paris in the open air.
+The Galeries Lafayette Rooftop is another best-kept rooftop secret of Paris.
+Galeries Lafayette is a well-known department store which dates back to 1912.
+But go up to the top where there are several restaurants, bars, and coffee shops for you to unwind and take in the southern side beauty of Paris in the open air.
+The best part is that it’s totally free to visit the rooftop.
+You don’t need to purchase anything to enjoy the natural urban beauty!

 I hope you enjoyed this list of the best views in Paris!